Hortus Malabaricus: History and significance

-In the research paper published in the journal Global Histories, entitled 'Plants, Power and Knowledge: An Exploration of the Imperial Networks and the Circuits of Botanical Knowledge and Medical Systems on the Western Coast of India Against the Backdrop of European Expansionism', Malavika Binny states that Kerala had medical traditions that existed even prior to Ayurvedic tradition.
+In the research paper published in the journal Global Histories, titled 'Plants, Power and Knowledge: An Exploration of the Imperial Networks and the Circuits of Botanical Knowledge and Medical Systems on the Western Coast of India Against the Backdrop of European Expansionism', Malavika Binny states that Kerala had medical traditions that existed even prior to Ayurvedic tradition.
 As per the author, Ezhava Tradition of Healing Practices or 'Ezhava vaidyam',as it is called, was prominent among other medical traditions that existed in Kerala which involved a considerable contribution from Buddhism which was a major force from the sixth century to about the eleventh century.
 This Buddhist tradition of treatment of diseases using plants and the knowledge of the indigenous plants preserved by the Ezhavas was exploited by the European endeavour as suggested by the inclusion of Itty Achuden in the compilation of Hortus Malabaricus which is basically an ethno-botanical treatise on the flora of Malabar.

 About

 The Hortus Malabaricus comprises 12 volumes of about 500 pages each, with 794 copper plate engravings.
-The first of the 12 volumes of the book was published in 1678, and the last in 1693.
+The first of the 12 volumes of the book was published in 1678, and the last in 1703.
 It is believed to be one of the earliest printed works on the flora of Asia and the tropics, after Garcia de Orta's "Colóquios dos simples e drogas he cousas medicinais da Índia" (Goa, 1563) and the most comprehensive among them.

 Mentioned in these volumes are plants of the Malabar Coast which in his time referred to the stretch along the Western Ghats from Goa to Kanyakumari.
 The book gives a detailed account of the flora of Malabar district, along with sketches and detailed descriptions.
 Over 742 different plants and their indigenous science are considered in the book.
 The book also employs a system of classification based on the traditions adopted by the practitioners of that region.
 Apart from Latin, the plant names have been recorded in other languages including Malayalam, Konkani, Arabic, English.

 The comprehensive nature of the book is noted by T. Whitehouse in his 1859 Historical Notices of Cochin on the Malabar Coast:

 Several species of plants have their type illustrations in this work.

 Contributors

-Hendrik van Rheede is said to have taken a keen personal interest in the compilation of the Hortus Malabaricus.
+Hendrik van Rheede was said to have taken a keen personal interest in the compilation of the Hortus Malabaricus.
 The work was edited by a team of nearly a hundred including: